idibidiart/react-native-responsive-grid/README.md

 ```

-The nested column's size will be the column size value (size, sm, md, lg) times the colPercent of its parent row, so, in effect, nested percentages, e.g. 50% of parent row's width which is 50% of its parent row's width, i.e. the nested column is 25% of the top level row's width.
+The nested column's size will be the column size value (size, sm, md, lg) times the colPercent of its parent row, so, in effect, we get nested percentages, e.g. 50% of parent row's width which is 50% of its parent row's width means the nested column is 25% of the top level row's width.

-This nested percentages model applies to offsets, too, except offsets can also be negative.
+This nested percentages model affects offsets since they are a multiple of the grid column width.

 There are also four offset props for `Column`. `offset`, `smOffset`, `mdOffset`, and `lgOffset`.
 The first one, `offset`, applies to all screen sizes.
 Offset values can be negative, too, and that's often used when rightAlign is supplied as prop to the column, so that content of offsetted column will snap to grid in the right-to-left direction just as it would in the left-to-right direction with a positive offset value.

 The screen-size-prefixed size and offset props refer to the screen sizes they are active on (taking device pixel ratio into consideration.)